Breinify/brein-api-library-java/README.md

 ### Clean-Up after Usage

-Whenever the library is not used anymore, it is recommended to clean-up and release the resources held (e.g., `UniRest` utilizes a connection manager, which holds several connections to increase performance).
+Whenever the library is not used anymore, it is **necessary** to clean-up and release the resources held (e.g., `UniRest` utilizes a connection manager, which holds several connections to increase performance).
 To do so, the `Breinify.shutdown()` method is used.
 A typical framework may look like that: